AdobeDocs/experience-manager-screens.pt-BR/help/user-guide/creating-a-screens-project.md

 ## Visualizando propriedades {#viewing-properties}

-Depois de criar o projeto do Screens, selecione o projeto e **Propriedades** na barra de ações, para poder editar as propriedades do projeto.
+Depois de criar o projeto do Screens, clique no projeto e em **Propriedades** na barra de ações, para poder editar as propriedades do projeto.

 As opções a seguir permitem editar/alterar as propriedades dos **TestScreens**.